-A team led by Lily Germain (business law) and seconded by Nicola Di Iorio and Charles Wagner (labour and employment law) and paralegal Catherine Vaillancourt represented the purchaser, Avant-Garde Sécurité Inc., in its acquisition of all the shares of Consultants S.P.I.
+Represented the purchaser, Avant-Garde Sécurité Inc., in its acquisition of all the shares of Consultants S.P.I.
 Inc.

 Maxime Lemieux and Judith Martin-Trudeau represented Rodocanachi Capital Inc., a capital pool company listed on TSX Venture Exchange, in its qualifying transaction by way of three-cornered amalgamation with AlliancePharma Inc., a Quebec-based health industry personal placement company.

-Langlois Kronström Desjardins represented IMS Health Incorporated subsidiaries in the acquisition of substantially of the assets of Diversinet Corp., a Canadian public company, pursuant to an asset purchase agreement.
+Langlois Kronström Desjardins represented IMS Health Incorporated’ (“IMS Health”) subsidiaries in the acquisition of substantially of the assets of Diversinet Corp. (“Diversinet”), a Canadian public company, pursuant to an asset purchase agreement (“Agreement”).

 On September 27, 2010, in the matter of Yves Gougoux et al. v.
 Alain Richard (S.C.
 No 500-17-036017-070) the Quebec Superior Court granted a motion to have a litigant declared quarrelsome.
 Raynold Langlois, Chantal Chatelain and Fabrice Vil successfully represented the applicants, who were being subjected to abusive and vexatious legal proceedings.

 Mont Sainte-Anne and the Société des Établissements de plein air du Québec (Sépaq) have recently announced the ratification of an agreement, amending some transaction clauses brought in during the transfer of Mont Sainte-Anne Station in 1994.